 “Smart, modern companies stay ahead of customer issues by providing proactive - not reactive - customer care that boosts brand loyalty.”

 Enough said.
-Let’s talk about building a knowledge base that delights your customers.
+Let’s talk about building a compelling support knowledge base for your customers.
 Remember, simply having a knowledge base is not good enough.
 It must be good.
 It must be powerful.
 The first rule of thumb when it comes to an effective knowledge base is that, at its core, a knowledge base is all about documentation.
 It should be:

 - Easy to access

-Here’s everything you need to build this powerful and engaging knowledge base of yours:
+Here’s everything you need to build a robust customer knowledge base of:

 Step 1: Start by Identifying and Deciding on the Core Elements of Your Knowledge Base

-Although knowledge bases differ from one organization to another, there are some crucial elements that all knowledge bases should include.
-And while you will need to figure out all other elements that your specific knowledge base will need, we’ll go over the ones you should certainly have.
+Although knowledge base differs from one organization to another, there are some crucial elements that it should include.
+And while you will need to figure out all other elements that your specific customer service knowledge base will need, we’ll go over the ones you should certainly have.
 These include (but not limited to):

-A search option: Not all questions can be answered in the FAQ section, no matter how well designed it might be.
+- A Search Option: Not all questions can be answered in the FAQ section, no matter how well designed it might be.
 If there is information on some topic tucked away in some remote corner of your knowledge base, let there be a way to find it: via a search bar.
-A lot of people visit knowledge bases to look for some very specific information.
+A lot of people visit a knowledge base to look for some very specific information.
 Once again—make it convenient for them to search for it.